Suhesh-Kasti/suhesh/content/english/sections/testimonial.md

     designation: "Containerization"
     avatar: "/images/skills/docker.svg"
     content: "Docker facilitates containerization, allowing cybersecurity experts to deploy and isolate applications efficiently.
 Its lightweight and scalable containers streamline the development and deployment of secure applications.
 I also use it to setup labs for practise."

+  - name: "BigIP"
+    designation: "Web application firewall"
+    avatar: "/images/skills/f5.png"
+    content: "F5 Network's BIG-IP is a collection of hardware platforms and software solutions providing services focused on security, reliability, and performance of web applications."

   - name: "SQL"
     designation: "Database"